man in black jacket singing on stage

 Guildhall

 Location: Barbican, London.
-In the heart of London, next to the Barbican Centre – a multi-arts learning centre.
+In the heart of London, next to the Barbican Centre – a multi-arts learning center.

-• This is another school that has a big focus on ensemble and connection with others.
+• This is another school that has a big focus on ensemble work and connection with others.

 • There is a large emphasis on awareness of the world we live in and our place in it.
 There is an entire module called Reflexive Practice that addresses this very topic.